Outreach (School Workshops)

 Format; Available via Zoom, Teams or Google Meet.

-Our outstanding Outreach Programme is generously supported by funds from the Sons of the American Revolution (SAR).
+Our outstanding Outreach Programme is generously supported by funds from the Daughters of the American Revolution Walter Hines Page Chapter (DAR).
 Their support helps to ensure that all of our Outreach workshops are free for schools – it also allows us to supply all materials needed for each session.

 For more information, or to book, please contact our Education Manager.